André Soulié: Legacy

 As a botanist, Father Soulié collected more than 7,000 species, among them Rosa soulieana, a species of endemic Rosa, which was introduced in Europe by Auguste Louis Maurice de Vilmorin, and studied by Museum d'histoire naturelle in Paris, and then by François Crépin in 1896.
-Most of Father Soulié's specimens were notably studied and defined by Adrien Franchet.
+Most of Father Soulié's specimens were studied and defined by Adrien Franchet.
+The laughingthrush species streaked barwing (Actinodura souliei) is also named after him.

-Father Soulié also sent in 1895 the first seeds of Buddleja davidii to Paris.
+Father Soulié also sent the first seeds of Buddleja davidii to Paris in 1895.
 This decorative shrub was then introduced by Vilmorin and widely distributed in Europe after 1916.

 Around Tsekou and Atentsé (now Yunling), he captured and sent to the French Natural History Museum the first specimens known to science of the Black snub-nosed monkey, Rhinopithecus bieti, described by Alphonse Milne-Edwards in 1897.